SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 > _"I'd like to tell if a type is a Vogen value object by seeing if it implements an interface, such as `IValidated<T>"`_

-**NOTE**
-Vogen _can_ now generate an interface, but it's a _[curiously recurring template](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern)_, and so isn't particularly useful in the same way as a _normal_ interface is and how it would be used in this context
+By default, an interface is not generated.
+However, in certain circumstances, you might want to have an interface, which is described below.

+### Why is there no interface by default?

 Just like primitives have no interfaces (aside from static abstract interfaces, such as those used in [generic math](https://dunnhq.com/posts/2021/generic-math/)), there's usually no need to have interfaces on value objects.
 The receiver that takes a `CustomerId` knows that it's a value object.
-If it were instead to take (for example), an `IValidated<int>`, then it wouldn't have any more information; you'd still have to know to call `Value` to get the value.
+If it were instead to take (for example), an `IValidated<int>`, then it wouldn't have any more information;
+you'd still have to know to call `Value` to get the value.

 It might also relax type-safety.
 Without the interface, we have signatures such as this: